History of Banking in India (Before & After Independence)

 3. Third phase 1991 and beyond

-- This period saw remarkable growth in the process of development of banks with the liberalization of economic policies.
+- This period saw a remarkable growth in the process of development of banks with the liberalization of economic policies.

 - Even after nationalization and the subsequent regulations that followed, a large portion of masses is untouched by the banking services.